 To make raspberry curd you need raspberry puree.
 Fruit purees are super easy to make.
 You can use fresh or frozen raspberries.
-Personally I almost always use frozen ones.
+I almost always use frozen ones.
 Fresh ones don’t usually last too long in my house.
 I gobble them up so quickly, not a chance I’d have enough to make a fruit puree.

 For plain fruit puree I cooked together 12oz. frozen raspberries with 1/4 cup water, until very soft.
 Then I used my immersion blender to break up soft raspberries into a more manageable, somewhat smoother texture.
 Press the mixture through a fine mesh sieve.

 To extract the most out of the raspberries you can also use double layered cheesecloth.
 Turn the pouch until no juice is coming out.
 Discard the seeds.
-If puree appears too liquidy, return it to heat and cook on low heat until it thickens slightly.
+If puree appears too runny, return it to heat and cook on low heat until it thickens slightly.

 Fruit puree can be frozen for a later use.
 I often freeze it in cubes for a quick snack.